Alejandro Marañón

-Alejandro Marañón Pérez (born 15 May 1980) is a Spanish retired footballer who played mainly as a left-back.
+Alejandro Marañón Pérez (born 15 May 1980) is a Spanish former professional footballer who played mainly as a left-back.

 Club career

 Born in Cartaya, Province of Huelva, Marañón arrived at Sevilla FC at the age of 21, going on to spend two full seasons with their reserves.
-On 23 November 2003 he made his first appearance for the first team, playing the entire 1–0 away loss against RCD Espanyol; he took part in another five La Liga matches, notably a 5–1 defeat at Real Madrid.
+On 23 November 2003, he made his first appearance for the first team, playing the entire 1–0 away loss against RCD Espanyol; he took part in another five La Liga matches, notably a 5–1 defeat at Real Madrid.

 Marañón joined Real Murcia CF in summer 2004, being an important defensive unit in his first two seasons, spent in the Segunda División.
 However, he featured little as the club returned to the top flight in 2007 and even less the following campaign, being released in July 2009.